How the internet laughs at Trump not winning the Nobel Peace Prize

 TRUMP- NOBEL PEACE PRIZE just announced they didn't give it to me.
 I DID MORE FOR PEACE THAN ANYONE IN HISTORY stopped wars, made history, brought peace but Committee is run by same people who gave OBAMA one for doing NOTHING!!!
 TOTAL DISCRIMINATION against MODERN JESUS(ME).SAD! pic.twitter.com/yklys1sC5W

-More ruthless methods are also said to have been discussed.
+Even more ruthless methods are said to have been discussed.
 As he is said to have whispered to ex-Nato Secretary General and Norwegian Finance Minister Stoltenberg.

 While finance minister Jens Stoltenberg was walking down the street in Oslo, Trump called him.
 He told him he wants the Nobel Peace Prize.
 It was not the first time that Trump had raised the Nobel peace prize nomination to Stoltenberg."
 (Cartoon: Sajith Kumar)… pic.twitter.com/C77BBKStDM